MSM Emergency Response Plan

 • In Andersen Hall, the main lobby

 Within each FDIC, Campus Safety has placed copies of all personal emergency plans (including names, room numbers, and contact information) for those persons who have submitted one.
 It has also placed data from the Confidential Self-Identification Questionnaire in the FDICs.
-The Director of Facilities and Campus Safety updates the FDICs semesterly.
+The Associate Vice President of Facilities and Campus Safety updates the FDICs semesterly.

 Before Any Incident, Be Prepared